Zhabonchik/public-obsidian-vault-java-concurrency/content/Notes/Pakistan Affairs/Challenges and Opportunities in redefining Pak-US relations in a post-911 and post-Afghanistan context.md

+# Challenges and Opportunities in redefining Pak-US relations in a post-9/11 and post-Afghanistan context

+05-07-2025
 [[Pakistan Affairs]]

 The Pakistan–United States relationship has historically been defined by strategic necessities rather than mutual convergence.
 From the Cold War alliances to the post-9/11 cooperation in the War on Terror, relations have remained transactional and security-focused.
 With the withdrawal of US forces from Afghanistan (2021), this relationship has entered a transitional phase, creating both challenges and opportunities for a more balanced, multi-dimensional relationship rooted in economic, technological, and regional cooperation.